jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Do you think the beloved comedian and podcaster is right?
 Are people angry?
 Are your friends and family?
 Are you?

 Let me approach the question differently.
 Are you happy?
 I'm not asking if you're comfortable or "happy enough."
-Do you jump out of bed every morning, are you respected at your job, are your bills paid up.
-And most importantly, how sure are you that your kids will inherit a happier life.
+Do you jump out of bed every morning, are you respected at your job, how well do you weather catastrophes.
+And most importantly, do you think your kids will inherit a better life.

 On the surface, Westerners have luxurious homes, full employment, and stable politics.
-On the inside, our middle-class deals with boring jobs, growing debts, mindless bureaucracies, and horrible commutes.
-Our lives often do suck.
+On the inside, our middle-class deals with boring jobs, growing debts, horrible commutes, and mindless bureaucracies.
+Our lives do often suck.
 It's made so much worse because, unlike our ancestors, we're also watching our society decline.
-Everyday bad trends get worse, like drug epidemics, crumbling infrastructure, aching depression, antisocial behavior, political hatred, and climate change.
+Everyday bad trends get worse, like drug epidemics, crumbling infrastructure, antisocial behavior, political hatred, and climate change.

-Luckily, we have the freedom to vote for government solutions and regulations.
-We've tried Left-wing and Right-wing, moderate, and extreme, but none have helped.
-No matter if we regulate our economy, or let businesses run free, Main Street keeps getting unhappier.
+Luckily, we have free politics, so we can vote for government solutions and regulations.
+We've tried giving Left-wing and Right-wing, moderate, and extreme, the levers of power.
+But no matter if we regulate our economy, or let businesses run free, Main Street keeps getting unhappier.

 Living happy lives isn't an unrealistic fairytale.
 In fact, it's a sign of a healthy society.
-What's standing in our way _is_ Left and Right ideologies.
+The truth is Left, and Right levers of power are outdated.
 They were created in the Industrial Age, and since 1970 we've been in the Internet Age.
-Our ideologies are so outdated they're actually causing our frustrating lifestyles and growing social unrest.
 We need a new philosophy.
-One designed to harness the remarkable potential of digital technology.
+One designed to activate the awesome power of digital technology.

 Here it is.
 Its big lesson is this.
-The middle-class needs to step up and use modern apps, computers, and the internet to solve our problems now.
+The middle-class must step up and start making and pulling the levers of modern power; as apps, computers, and the internet.
 If we don't, we'll soon be suffering something much worse than unhappiness.
 There's only so long we can keep running our civilization on old—ideological—fumes.

 ## Table of Contents